MarinhoLab/sas_ur_control_template/README.md

 git clone git@github.com:YOUR_USER/sas_ur_control_template.git
 ```

+> [!IMPORTANT]
-:exclamation: This repository is a ROS2 package.
+> This repository is a ROS2 package.
 If you change the name of the folder, you must remember to change the name on the `package.xml` and `CMakeLists.txt` otherwise `colcon` might misbehave.

 ## Working in simulation